DoctorWoot420/resurgence-launcher/README.md

 Then for setting up the patch server the key thing to know is about the file manifests.
 You need to update the files you want, then each folder needs a new manifest.json.
 You'll need to have a script that generates the crc value with the expected hash so it matches the local machine.
 If you don't get these values right you'll get stuck with file sync errors.
 This is a basic script from chat gpt that got the job done, but is certainly not an efficient method at all.

+Also consider that we need to set the flag ignore_crc in the manifest for any config files.
+Specifically d2gl.ini and d2fps.ini are packaged in to help users avoid setup steps, but we don't want to sync back over their changed config.

 # Remove previous type if already defined
 if ([System.Management.Automation.PSTypeName]'CRC32'.Type) {